Applications: Photo Enhancements, Photo Restoration, Photo Touch-Ups, Fine Art Portraits, Commercial Portraits.

 This portrait was taken in 2018 as an exercise to help hone my post-processing skills.
 That means I didn't set too many creative intentions or decisions with this portrait, rather I set my lighting & posed Janet so that I had something to work, improve & build on with in Lightroom & Photoshop.
+I didn't focus on my exposure because I wanted room for improvements & to test limits.
 This portrait was initially a photo with low priority & something I intended to work on when I felt inspired, looking for something creative & constrictive to build, or as a piece that might help me work out a few creative techniques before applying them to a specific project.

 I didn't do much work on this photograph until February & March of 2020 when I was flipping through my archives & wanted to edit something I hadn't considered - I wanted to find something new in my work.